Reduce Reuse Recycle ♲ – Achieving Zero Waste Through The 3 Rs!

 Click on the blue button to learn more.

 Many of us were taught about sustainability in school.
 For a while, teachers often discussed the 3 Rs, which is the reduce, reuse, and recycle concept.
-Let me elaborate them to you further.
+Let me elaborate on them to you further.

 This is one of the most common Rs to many people.
 You almost always hear people say “reduce, reuse, and recycle” in waste management.
-Now, reducing means cutting down the consumption in everything, which is quite obvious.
+Now, reducing means cutting down the consumption of everything, which is quite obvious.
 For example, you can buy used clothes in good condition instead of buying new ones.
 This means you help the environment by saving resources, all the while saving up money.
 Another example would be to look for products with less packaging.
 Additionally, buy in bulk to reduce packaging.

 Another one of the most common Rs: Reuse.
 To reuse means to utilise materials over and over again if possible.
 It helps keep waste off landfills and reduces greenhouse gases.
 Furthermore, it helps in building a sustainable future for the environment.
 When exercising, choose to bring a reusable water bottle instead of buying plastic water bottles.
-If you’re into reading books, why not go to the library and scan for books that interest you instead of buying and disposing of it later?
+If you’re into reading books, why not go to the library and scan for books that interest you instead of buying and disposing of them later?
 Or if you do decide to buy one, you can try to donate it to others when you no longer read it.
 Speaking of donating, you can also try to donate -or sell if you want to make a profit- of your pre-loved items like clothes, toys, and other types of items.